 If, for the purposes of this Act, it is necessary to determine the size, weight or any other characteristic of fish, that determination is to be made using the method that is prescribed.

-215. Accuracy of measuring equipment
+215. Accuracy of equipment

-In any proceedings for an offence against this Act, proof is not required of the accuracy of any scales, callipers, rule, compass or other navigational equipment or measuring equipment used by a fisheries officer, unless evidence is given to the contrary.
+In any proceedings for an offence against this Act, proof is not required of the accuracy of any communications, navigational, measuring or recording equipment (including electronic equipment) used by a fisheries officer, unless evidence is given to the contrary.

+[Section 215 amended by No. 43 of 2011 s.
+63.]

 216. Position to be ascertained by reference to Australian Geodetic Datum

 (1) If, for the purposes of this Act, it is necessary to determine the position on the surface of the Earth of a point, line or area, that reference is to be determined by reference to the prescribed Australian datum.